kujirahand/rust-lazyrand/README.md

 # lazyrand for Rust

-It is a library for generating random numbers easily.
+This is a library for generating random numbers easily.

-It is a library that can be used for various purposes such as games and dice.
-But this library is not cryptographically secure.

 The random seed is automatically initialized.
+This crate supports WASM.

+This library can be used for various purposes such as games and dice.
+However, this library is not cryptographically secure.

+It uses xoshiro256++ for random number generation.

 - [crates.io](https://crates.io/crates/lazyrand)
 - [docs.rs](https://docs.rs/lazyrand)

-## How to install
+## Install

 Run the following command in your terminal: